 If the workload of your infrastructure is low, only the minimum number of machines will be running.
 If the load grows, additional machines are started automatically up to the maximum number of machines in the pool, to handle the workload on your application.
-If the load decreases, these additional machines will be stopped automatically.
+In case of a decreased load, these additional machines will be stopped automatically.

 Kapsule is a managed Kubernetes engine.
 By definition, the nodes of your clusters can be deleted, replaced, or restarted if the applications running on it require it or if a node suddenly stops responding.
 It means that Kubernetes clusters’ nodes are to be considered stateless.
 If you require a stateful application, you can use Persistent Volumes.
 The storageClass for Scaleway Block Storage volumes is set by default, so it does not need to be specified.
 For more information, refer to the Kubernetes Kapsule product documentation on GitHub.

-Kubernetes Kapsule manages your nodes.
-To ensure the behavior of your cluster, it is not possible to perform actions directly on the nodes.
-There is no need to connect to them directly, as all actions and configurations should be done using Kubernetes (from the Scaleway Console,
+By default, an SSH server is installed and configured on the nodes of your Kubernetes Kapsule cluster.
+To ensure the correct behavior of your cluster, it is not recommended to perform actions directly on the nodes.
+SSH access is provided for debugging only and all actions and configurations should be done using Kubernetes (from the Scaleway console,

 kubectl command, or Scaleway Kapsule